obakegaku/TumTum/README.md

 Track 3, Squinth, is a synthesizer voice.
 For eachstep enabled, it will generate a random note within it's defined scale.
-There is also a coin-toss whether a quarter tone offset is applied to the current step for a musical microtonal amount of detune.
+There is also low probabilty that a quarter tone offset is applied to the current step for microtonal, yet musical amount of detune.
-Along with the usual per track controls, Track 3 is unique in that it can also apply a percentage of reverb to it's output.
-(Track 3 + Wave Glyph slider)
+Along with the usual per track controls, Track 3 is unique in that has a dedicated decay envelope slider (Decay Glyph) and can also apply a percentage of reverb to it's output.
+(Sonar Glyph slider)

 __The Sequencer__
 Pressing the Play button will begin the sequencer.
 Steps progress at the rate determined by tripple Cross Glyph slider, from 60 - 220bpm.